MichaelCurrin/twitterverse/docs/development/tests.md

 #### On Github

 These checks are automatically on a push to Github.
-This is configured using `.github/worksflows` directory in the repo.
-View the Actions tab on Github for log results.
+This is configured with a Github [actions file](https://github.com/MichaelCurrin/twitterverse/blob/master/.github/workflows/pythonapp.yml).
+View the Actions tab on the Github repo for log results.

 There are restrictions on the repo to ensure that a PR can only be merged if all checks pass.